wenliwyan/wenliwyan.github.io/_posts/2023-11-20-statistics-basics.md

 ### Sampling distribution

+Sampling distribution is a theoretical distribution that describes all possible values of a sample statistic from random samples of the same size, taken from the same population.

+Sampling variability is the variability of the sample statistic values characterized by the sampling distribution.

 **standard error (SE)**: tells roughly how far off the statistic will be from its expected value.
 It plays for the statistic the same **role that the standard deviation $\sigma$ plays for one observation drawn at random**.

 * sample mean $\bar{x}_n$: $\mathbf{E}(\bar{x}_n)=\mu$, $\mathbf{SE}(\bar{x}_n)=\frac{\sigma}{\sqrt{n}}$ (**square root law**)